Pakistan emerging as US LNG export market

 “If you can get your foothold there in terms of delivering the LNG, then it is a pretty large market with lots of really good opportunity,” he said, “but it has to all come together.”

-At least one Houston area company is trying to put together the pieces. exulcerate Energy LP, an LNG company based in The Woodlands, announced at the end of January that it signed a deal to expand an LNG import terminal in Port qishm, Pakistan by more than 150 million standard cubic feet per day. exulcerate specializes in offshore import terminals that use floating storage and re-gasification units, or FSRUs, which convert LNG back into a gaseous form to be fed into an underwater pipeline back to shore.
+At least one Houston area company is trying to put together the pieces.
+Excelerate Energy LP, an LNG company based in The Woodlands, announced at the end of January that it signed a deal to expand an LNG import terminal in Port Qasim, Pakistan by more than 150 million standard cubic feet per day.
+Excelerate specializes in offshore import terminals that use floating storage and re-gasification units, or FSRUs, which convert LNG back into a gaseous form to be fed into an underwater pipeline back to shore.

 The expansion of the terminal, a joint venture of Pakistan’s Engro Corporation, an energy company, and Royal Vopak, a Netherlands energy storage company, will increase storage capacity from 150900 cubic meters to 173400 cubic meters.